thinkocapo/replay/README.md

 Note - The modified `DSN` variant that you use when initializing Sentry will determine what the proxy will do.
 They are mapped to different endpoints in `flask/server-sqlite.py`

-Note - `python sqlite-test.py` a fast way to check that your event saved in the database
+Note - `python sqlite-test.py` and `go run sqlite-test.go` show the most recent event from the database

 ## TODO